-8.2.
-Proposed Sustainability Objectives
+7.2.
+Sustainability Objectives

-The sustainability objectives proposed as the basis for sustainability appraisal of the Lewisham Town Centre Area Action Plan are presented in Table 1 below along with indicators that can be used to monitor achievements against the objectives.
+The sustainability objectives that have been used as the basis for sustainability appraisal of the Lewisham Town Centre Area Action Plan are presented in Table 1 below.
 These sustainability objectives are distinct from the plan objectives of the Area Action Plan.
+The assessment for each appraisal are limited to those which are relevant.

-Further monitoring information, including targets and indicator sources are available in Appendix 3.
+The full list of SA objectives including monitoring information, targets and indicator sources are available in Appendix 5.